henmja/Failure-Detector/README.md

 # Simple failure detector using heartbeat
-Three nodes are used for this example.
+Three nodes are used in this example.

 ## Background
 Each node has a server and a client.
 Each client broadcasts heartbeats to all the servers (which means that each node also sends heartbeats to themselves).
 If a client does not receive a reply within 10 seconds, the client will broadcast to all the servers that the given node has disconnected.